The Bionic guide to VAT on business energy

 All businesses will need to pay some level of VAT on their energy bills, but you could cover this cost by switching utilities.

 VAT on domestic energy is charged at a rate of 5%, which is the rate you'll pay if you work from home.
-If you work remotely and have low energy usage, you might be able to benefit from the lower rates offered by a business energy tariff, along with the 5% VAT rate.
+If you work remotely and have low energy usage, you might benefit from the lower rates offered by a business energy tariff, along with the 5% VAT rate.

 In order to switch to a business energy deal when working or running your business from home, you'll need to be able to prove that at least 50% of your household's energy usage is for business purposes.